 UNA Norway is mainly financed by the Ministry of Foreign Affairs.

 UNA Norway is also a member of the World Federation of United Nations Associations (WFUNA).

 This learning resource related to the UN75 survey are also available in English.
 In this resource the students and their teachers will be given the opportunity to share with the UN how they envision their future.

 Sustainable Development Goals

 In cooperation with teachers and students, we have developed interdisciplinary learning resources that comprise 15 tasks regarding sustainable development and the 17 Sustainable Development Goals.
 Upper secondary school/high school students are the main target audience.
 These tasks may be used in the following subjects: science, social sciences, geography and native languages (for instance English).

 Click here to download the learning resources:

 Goal number 4 is to ensure quality education for all.
-The learning resources is one of our contributions to achieve target 4.7, which says that the learners must acquire “knowledge and skills needed to promote sustainable development”.
+These learning resources are one of our contributions to achieve target 4.7, which says that all learners should acquire “knowledge and skills needed to promote sustainable development”.